5: Adjust threshold for deep convection over land

 NAMELIST MODIFICATIONS -> Customize CAM output

-Where do I change the SST dataset?
+Where do I change threshold for CAPE?

 Click here for the solution